-Further evidencing the inapplicability of Aquila is the fact that, had Mr. Spitalnick or Mr. Rainey opted to invest money in Applied Digital, their investment funds would have been funneled directly into California, as it appears Applied Digital's mail was being immediately rerouted to the same Jamul, California address provided to them for SmartWear.
-(See Exhibit 13 to Spitalnick Declaration; See ¶¶ 4-5, and 7-8 of Declaration of Lauren Scott (executed and filed on October 15, 2009); and see Exhibit 22 to January 6, 2010 Declaration of Alex Calero.)
+Further evidencing the inapplicability of Aquila is the fact that has Mr. Spitalnick or Mr. Rainey opted to invest money in Applied Digital, their investment funds would have been funneled directly into California, as it appears Applied Digital's mail was being immediately rerouted to the same Jamul, California address provided to them for SmartWear.
+(See Exhibit 13 to Spitalnick Declaration: See ¶¶ 4-5, and 7-8 of Declaration of Lauren Scott (executed and filed on October 15, 2009); and see Exhibit 22 to January 6, 2010 Declaration of Alex Calero.)
 Not only is this further evidence of Applied Digital's contacts with California, it further refutes the argument that Applied Digital's contacts with this State are random and fortuitous.

-Finally, Corporations Code § 25008 states, in pertinent part: "An offer or sale of a security is made in this state when an offer to sell is made in this state, or an offer to buy is accepted in this state, or (if both the seller and the purchaser are domiciled in this state) the security is delivered to the purchaser in this state."
-The Declarations of Alan Spitalnick and Van Rainey establish Applied Digital extended offers to them to purchase securities in Applied Digital, reinforcing that Applied Digital purposefully solicited business through investments in California.
+Finally, Corporations Code § 25008 states, in pertinent part: "An offer of sale of security is made in this state when an offer to sell is

+Date: 02/03/2010 Dept: C-71 made in this state, or an offer to buy is accepted in this state, or (if both the seller and the purchaser are domiciled in this state) the security is delivered to the purchaser in this state."
+The Declaration of Alan Spitalnick and Van Rainey establish Applied Digital extended offers to them to purchase securities in applied Digital, reinforcing that Applied Digital purposefully solicited business through investments in California.